-But there are also some who say it because they operate from this stance that "it's dead.
+But there are also some who say it because they have moved on, and/or operate from the stance that "it's dead.
 No one uses CF anymore, and you'll never find any jobs in it, so why bother?
 Move on."

 My whole point in making this post is to offer at least one point of refutation of that.
 Clearly there ARE *many* CF jobs.
 No, maybe not as many as "technology xxx".
 And maybe not as many as there used to be, in general or near you.
 But I offer the above to whoever it may help.

-But hardly anyone uses CF anymore, do they?
+But hardly anyone uses CF anymore, right?
 "It's dead, Jim"

-I know that's what some readers are perhaps wanting to ask or say, after that preceding section.
-Let me address this elephant in the room, the "CF is dead" meme.
+I know that's what some readers will want to contend, especially after that preceding section.
+Let me address this elephant in the room: the "CF is dead" meme.

-First, it should be clear from my blog, and my posts, and my participation in forums, threads, and more, as well as my conference talks, etc. that I'm obviously still an apologist for CF/CFML.
+First, it should be clear from my post here, as well as my blog in general, and my posts elsewhere, as well as my participation in forums, threads, and more, my conference talks, etc. that I'm obviously still an apologist for CF/CFML.